awwx/meteor-plain-handlebars/README.md

 This version doesn't have the many enhancements of Meteor's templates, but it does run on both the client and the server.

+## Version

+1.0.0.1  (Handlebars version 1.0.0, this packaging release 1).

+This package works with Meteor 0.6.5 and above only.

+## API

-The Handlebars variable is exported as `PlainHandlebars`.
+The Handlebars variable as described in the [Handlebars documentation](http://handlebarsjs.com/) is exported as `PlainHandlebars`, and is available on both the client and the server.

+This is completely separate from the `Handlebars` variable that Meteor exports on the client.
+(The two versions don't share helpers or templates, for example).

 The main entry points in the API are `compile`, `registerHelper`, and `registerPartial`.